eam-00/Linux-Notes/vCenter/add-file-system.md

     mount -a

-To test if the mount goes smooth.
+To test if the mount, getting the info from the /etc/fstab file, goes smooth.